 Oat milk also provides about 25% of the recommended daily allowance of vitamin D. This is especially important for those who follow a vegan diet, as it commonly lacks an adequate amount of this essential vitamin.

-Oat milk is also often fortified with B vitamins such as riboflavin and B12 – another common deficit found among vegans.
+Oat milk is also often fortified with B vitamins such as riboflavin and B12 – another expected deficit among vegans.

 Using Oat Milk For Vegan Recipes

-While oat milk makes a fantastic drink on its own, it is also a great ingredient for a wide variety of vegan recipes and staples.
+While oat milk makes a fantastic drink, it is also an excellent ingredient for various vegan recipes and staples.
 Of course, the lightly toasted oat flavor is already a favorite compliment to a cup of coffee, but it can also be used in your favorite baking recipes, such as cake, cupcakes, bread, and even muffins.

 Are you craving a bit of fettuccine Alfredo?
 Oat milk is a fantastic substitute for cow’s milk or cream in recipes that need an ingredient to make a dish creamy.
-With a little creativity, you can incorporate oat milk into many of your favorite vegan recipes.
+You can incorporate oat milk into many of your favorite vegan recipes with some creativity.

-Because oat milk is free of animal products and animal labor, it is 100% vegan friendly!
-This means that you can enjoy it in your coffee, meals, and desserts without having to worry about it aligning with your dietary choices.
+Because oat milk is free of animal products and animal labor, it is 100% vegan-friendly!
+This means you can enjoy it in your coffee, meals, and desserts without worrying about it aligning with your dietary choices.

-You can make it at home or easily find it on the shelf at your nearest grocery store – the hardest part will have to choose from so many different brands.
+You can make it at home or quickly find it on the shelf at your nearest grocery store – the most challenging part will be to choose from many different brands.

 Related content: Is Soy Milk Vegan?